firxworx/op-ansible-device-automation/README.md

 ## About Ansible

-Ansible is a popular free and open-source IT automation platform that enables hardware configurations to be defined in a declarative and clean yaml-based syntax that delivers the benefit of self-documenting code.
+Ansible is a popular free and open-source IT automation platform that enables hardware configurations to be defined in a clean and declarative yaml-based syntax that promotes self-documented code.

-The Ansible software can be installed Win/Mac/Linux computers to enable them to serve as a _control node_ capable of executing playbooks against an _inventory_ of target devices.
-Ansible connects to the target devices using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
+Installing Ansible on a computer enables it to serve as a _control node_ that can execute _Ansible Playbooks_ against target devices in its _inventory_.
+Ansible connects to targets using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).

 Ansible and its ecosystem of powerful modules are [well-documented](https://docs.ansible.com/).
 Refer to the [Getting Started](https://docs.ansible.com/ansible/latest/user_guide/index.html#getting-started) guide to learn core concepts and how to install it on your system.